 France’s route to the World Cup final

-France secured a place in the final of the 2018 World Cup when they beat Belgium on Tuesday night in Saint Petersburg.

-Here, Press Association Sport looks at how Les Bleus made it all the way to the Luzhniki Stadium in Moscow on July 15, where they will face either England or Croatia.
+Here, Press Association Sport looks at how Les Bleus made it all the way to the Luzhniki Stadium showdown.

 France 2 Australia 1 – Group C, Kazan, June 16